 Deposit and Payment: A deposit of $500 per passenger is required at the time of booking.
 Full payment will be required 60 days before departure.

 Cancellation Charges: * Cancellation conditions don’t apply for clients with future cruise/tour credits.
 Cruise/tour credits are non-refundable.
 Cancellations within 60 days of departure will result in the loss of all monies paid.
-Cancellation outside 60 days from departure will result in a cancellation fee of $500 per person.
+Cancellation outside 60 days from departure will result in your deposit of $500 per person being refunded.
 Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.

 The tour is based on arrangements which do not allow for any refunds in respect to sightseeing, accommodation, meals or other services not utilised after the tour has commenced.